yazi-rs/yazi-rs.github.io/docs/flavors/overview.md

 - `flavor.toml` is this flavor's configuration file, in the format consistent with the [user's `theme.toml`](/docs/configuration/theme).
 - `tmtheme.xml` is a [tmTheme file](https://www.sublimetext.com/docs/color_schemes_tmtheme.html) that matches the colors of this flavor for code highlighting.
-- `README.md` and `screenshot.png` are the screenshot and the description of this flavor, respectively.
+- `README.md` and `preview.png` are the description and the preview image of this flavor, respectively.
 - `LICENSE` and `LICENSE-tmtheme` are the licenses for the flavor and the `tmtheme.xml` file, respectively.

 ## Usage {#usage}